jingyingx/jingyingx.github.io/research.md

 ### Publications
 - **Xu, Jingying**, & Cristina Schmitt. (in prep.).
 Mapping event representations to linguistic representations: Visual context and presentation order affect telicity judgments.
-- **Xu, Jingying**, & Cristina Schmitt. (under review).
+- **Xu, Jingying**, & Cristina Schmitt. (in revision).
 Development of telicity judgments in Mandarin: Visual context, determiner, and the role of *-le*
 - **Xu, Jingying**, & Cristina Schmitt.
 (2026).
 [Telicity in Context: Evidence from Mandarin-Speaking Children and Adults](https://journals.linguisticsociety.org/proceedings/index.php/PLSA/article/view/6115).
 Proceedings of the Linguistic Society of America (PLSA 2026).
 - **Xu, Jingying**, & Cristina Schmitt.
 (2025).
 [Grammatical versus pragmatic accounts for event non-culmination in Mandarin: An experimental study](http://jingyingx.github.io/CLS_xu_schmitt.pdf).
 Proceedings of the 60th Meeting of the Chicago Linguistic Society (CLS 60). pp 429-440.
 - **Xu, Jingying**, & Cristina Schmitt.
 (2025).
 [Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults](https://www.lingref.com/cpp/wccfl/42/paper3846.pdf).
 Proceedings of the 42nd West Coast Conference on Formal Linguistics (WCCFL 42).